apexfarm/ApexTestKit/README.md

 ### Many to Many with Junction

-`withJunction()` can be used as `withChildren()` to establish one-to-many relationship, but with a different logic to distribute parents of the junction object among the others.
+`withJunction()` can be used as `withChildren()` to establish one-to-many relationship, and in addition its main purpose is to distribute parents of the junction object from one branch to another.

 ```java
 ATK.prepare(Opportunity.SObjectType, 10)